dwsinger/Marshall/README.md

 12. Consider edge-of-road plastic flexible poles on the road-edge white line in places where pedestrians typically walk
    * by Hog Island Oysters west-side parking (outside their building)
    * by the Marshall store (both north and south)
-13. Better separate cyclists, pedestrians, and motor vehicles by suitable markings (e.g. pedestrian or cycle lanes).
+13. Better separate cyclists, pedestrians, and motor vehicles by suitable markings (e.g. pedestrian or cycle lanes where space is available).
 14. Cause motor vehicles to slow down by giving the perception of a narrowing in the driving lanes.

 ## Next steps